 We love installing solar for nonprofits.
-St. Christopher’s Church in Chatham recently chose to go solar with us.
-Now this Cape Cod church’s roof saves the organization $12,500 in annual electricity costs.
-Their commercial solar array will produce over 36,000 kWh of clean energy each year – enough to offset the greenhouse gas emissions from more than 28,500 pounds of coal burned.
+St. Christopher's Church in Chatham recently chose to go solar with us.
+Now, this Cape Cod church's roof saves the organization $12,500 in annual electricity costs.
+Their commercial solar panel installation will produce over 36,000 kWh of clean energy each year - enough to offset the greenhouse gas emissions from more than 28,500 pounds of coal burned.

 A local landmark